ChenYangMei/payslip_generator/readme.md

 # How to run the application?
 - Fork this repository and clone it into your local depository.
 - If you have node.js installed, run `npm install` to install the dependencies in the terminal under the root depository.
-- `node js/server.js` to open localhost in your browser.
+- `node js/server.js` to run localhost in your browser.
 - `npm test` in the terminal under the root depository to run the test harness.

 # How to use the application?